 6. Require developers obtain a "Compensatory Mitigation Certificate of Compliance" (CMCC) from the MSB prior to work on the project, along with any other required federal and state permits.
 The CMCC certifies that the developer has fully mitigated unavoidable wetland development impacts using accepted USACE options.

-1. I'm a small land owner who wants to develop my property, some of which is covered by wtlands - how does the SWMO affect me?
+1. I'm a small land owner who wants to develop my property, some of which is covered by wetlands - how does the SWMO affect me?

 ANSWER: The SWMO is designed to address only larger wetland development projects, those that require a USACE "individual" permit.
-For the five years from 2015-2019, the USACE only processed 8 individual permits for wetland development under section 404 of the Clean Water Act, an average of about 1.5 permits per year.
+For the five years from 2015-2019, the USACE only processed about 10 individual permits for wetland development under section 404 of the Clean Water Act, an average of about two permits per year.
 Most small wetland development permits are covered by the USACE "nationwide" permit, and the SWMO does not involve/impact these smaller projects.
+For the time period of 2015-2019, the current draft of the SWMO would have only applied to two MSB wetland projects.
 You can learn more about USACE wetland development permitting HERE.

 2. For the larger wetland development projects that are covered by this ordinance, what does it cost to fully mitigate wetland losses due to development?